ranieremenezes/easyfermi/README.md

 <pre><code>$ conda install pyqt
 </code></pre>

-Note that _pyqt_ is installed before the _Fermitools_ and _Fermipy_, otherwise it will downgrade some matplotlib library and break the installation.
+Note that _pyqt_ is installed before the _Fermitools_ and _Fermipy_, otherwise it will downgrade the matplotlib library and break the installation.

 Now we install the _Fermitools_:
 <pre><code>$ conda install -c conda-forge -c fermi "fermitools>=2.2.0" healpy gammapy